nearit/Android-SDK/README.md

 ```
 We futhermore suggest to create an unique receiver for both region messages and push messages if their custom behavior matches.
 Just add both intent filters inside the receiver and deal with those messages in the same receiver.

+WARNING: If you are using some gms play services in your app and experience malfunctioning, please be sure to use the 9.6.1 version of the gms dependency you are pulling in your app.

 ### User profilation ###

 To profile users, you need to either create a new profile in our server or pass us a profileId obtained from your authentication services in the SDK.